onzag/itemize/docs/api/classes/client_components_util_TitleSetter.default.md

 dinamically, only the document or both mode does it; the og mode is for server use only

+The title is set and then left to what it was last set, it does not revert it other than unless another instance overrides it

+NOTE: Due to a bug in google chrome, you should always have a title setter, the title settter sets the title and doesn't turn it back once you unload it

 ## Hierarchy

 - `Component`\<`ITitleSetterProps`, {}\>